ABOUT MJF 3D PRINTING

 Badly designed parts can suffer from extensive warpage

-Limited colour choices (Grey or Black)
+Limited colour choices (Grey or Black as standard)

 Cannot achieve a gloss surface finish